Summer is fast approaching, and I can’t wait. I love the hot and sunny weather. The cute skimpy clothes. Eating ice cream without shivering…

 And then, there’s little, old, pasty, white me.
-A ghostly complexion stands out more than a neon sign, and, every time I meet someone I haven’t seen in a while, they all ask, concerned, why I haven’t found time to go to the beach.
-Have I been working too hard?
+A ghostly complexion stands out more than a neon sign and, every time I meet someone I haven’t seen in a while, they all ask me with panic in their voice, “Why haven’t you found time to go to the beach?
+Have you been working too hard?
 Been sick?”

 Coco Chanel has some blame in this.
 When the famous designer stated “the 1929 girl must be tanned” after returning from a holiday, perceptions started to change.
 Until then, a tan had been considered a sign of poverty and vulgarity (it meant you were a labourer who worked long hours under the sun) to one of wealth and glamour.

 But it would be wrong to place the blame entirely on Chanel.
-She may have started the trend, but it is only in the 1980s that beauty companies recognized that there was a lot of money to be made in tanning.
+She may have started the trend, but it was only in the 1980s that beauty companies recognized that there was a lot of money to be made in tanning.

 In the worst case scenario, that can lead to skin cancer.
 Unfortunately, that’s becoming more and more common.
 Since the ’70s, incidences of melanoma have massively increased both in the US, UK and other Western countries where a tanned complexion is regarded as a beauty ideal to achieve at all costs.

 But the majority of the victims are young women.
 Between 1973 and 2004, “melanoma incidence among men aged 15 to 39 increased from 4.7 cases to 7.7 cases per 100,000.
 In that same age group, the figures more than doubled among women, leaping from 5.5 cases per 100,000 in 1973 to 13.9 in 2004.”
-(Source).

 Not using your sunscreen correctly will make your skin prone to sunburns, skin cancer and premature aging.
-Yes, because UV rays make your skin develop wrinkles and sun spots a lot sooner than they would otherwise appear.
+Yep, UV rays make your skin develop wrinkles and sun spots a lot sooner than they would otherwise appear.

 Well, a bottle of self-tanner won’t give you cancer, but it can send a very dangerous message.
 It tells you that your pale skin is ugly.
 It implies that women with fair skin aren’t beautiful and, as a result, worthy of love.